 Since the end of the Kerberos days, Draconian were in search mode, as a bunch of demos can attest.
 Things started to get off the ground for them, once they added Lisa Johansson as the female front.
-Together with Anders Jacobson and playing to the Gothic crowd with a perfect beauty and the beast setup, they managed to hit two birds with one stone.
-In turn, they did not lose their gothic-inclined audience.
+Together with Anders Jacobson and playing to the Gothic crowd with a perfect beauty and the beast set up, they managed to hit two birds with one stone.
+In turn, they did not lose their gothically inclined audience.
 And as Doom fans started flocking towards them more and more, they just carved themselves a niche in which to shine.

 Arcane Rain Fell offers the perfect departure from Where Lovers Mourn.

 For long stretches, Arcane Rain Fell sounds like the traditional Nordic Melodic Death Metal that we have grown to love from outfits like Insomnium.
-No kidding, as Draconian join us from the cold river shores of the Swedish town Säffle.
+This is not surprising.
+Draconian join us from the cold river shores of the Swedish town of Säffle.
 Now, by adding the beauty to the storyline, this bunch of beasts changed direction towards Doom Metal big time.
 By still keeping to their Gothic Metal roots, mind you.

 Now, may I suggest that you do not start on Arcane Rain Fell with desperation already in your mind and thoughts.
 Because it is an almost insane full dose of desolation that awaits you in the entrails of the record.
 The album gorges with slow, thunderous riffs and – at times – a roughly faster tune, strangely reminiscent of a later Amon Amarth.
 In sound, not in theme, of course.
 The growls always fit the theme and Lisa’s contributions chime in perfectly.

-The band frog-leaps right into this doom-laden swamp with the first track!
+The band leapfrogs right into this doom-laden swamp with the first track!

 A Scenery of Loss – luckily – turns out to be an epic first track, not an intro.
 Slow and powerful riffing, spoken monologue first – then the growls roll in.
 A 9+ minute friggin’ basketful of doom at pole position.
 Gotta love it.

-It is almost insane how they pulled out all the stops to get into the doom universe.
-Take The Apostasy Canticle or The Everlasting Scar for instance: Moving almost in tandem with My Dying Bride and their ilk, stretched lyrics included.
-What sets them apart are the juice dripping #metal riffs and the gothic tinge that the band displays.
+Or take The Apostasy Canticle or The Everlasting Scar, for instance.
+Moving almost in tandem with My Dying Bride and their ilk, stretched lyrics included.
+What sets them apart are the juice-dripping metal riffs and the gothic tinge that the band displays.

-I like the varied approach to lyrics: Growls, spoken monologue and clear voice both by Lisa and Anders.
-This spikes this decidedly drab and tear-filled piece of #metal with a lot of spice.
+I also like the varied approach to lyrics.
+Growls, monologues, and clear voice by both vocalists.
+This spikes this decidedly drab and tear-filled piece of metal with a lot of spice.
 And nicely conveys this sentiment of sadness and desperation that the style is all about.
 Then they throw in Death Metal and a healthy dose of Gothic Metal into their Doom Metal Potion.
 And wham!!
 You got yourself a tasty chunk of despair.